ivin-galfar/galfar-scm-api/README.md

 - 👥 Role-based access and user management
 - 📱 Responsive design optimized for desktop and mobile
 - ⚙️ Scalable REST API backend
+- 📧 Automated Email Cron: Sends monthly emails to respective department users with the current status of last month’s statements.

 ---